Vetinar1/DIP/README.md

 DIP is written in C++ and makes use of C++'s object oriented programming capabilities.
 It provides two classes that provide similar, but slightly different interpolation facilities.
-The files CoolCInterface.* provide an adapter in case you wish to use DIP in pure C code.
+The files CInterface.* provide an adapter in case you wish to use DIP in pure C code.

 ### The Cool class

-The Cool class, defined in CoolCool.h and CoolCool.cpp are the main class of DIP.
+The Cool class, defined in Cool.h and Cool.cpp are the main class of DIP.
 This class provides functions for reading DIP data, building a ball tree on that data, and running interpolation (for more information, see thesis in the DIP repository).

-Before using this class, make sure to include the CoolConst.h header file, and set the `DIP_NMAX`, `D` and `DIP_SMAX` constants.
+Before using this class, make sure to include the Const.h header file, and set the `DIP_NMAX`, `D` and `DIP_SMAX` constants.
 `D` should be equal to the number of dimensions in your parameter space.
 `DIP_NMAX` should be equal to or slightly greater than the number of samples in your CHIPS output files.
 `DIP_SMAX` should be equal to or slightly greater than the number of simplices in your CHIPS output files.